Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 These focus on listings, reviews, directory distribution, and sometimes basic local landing pages.

-Best for adding on to your main website platform, not replacing it.
+Best for: adding on to your main website platform.
+Not replacing it.

 6. Purpose-built franchise website platforms (DevHub)

-| Capability | General CMS (WordPress/Webflow) | Enterprise CMS (Sitecore/AEM) | All-in-One Marketing (Scorpion/Thrive) | Local Platforms (Yext/SOCi) | Purpose-Built Franchise (DevHub) |
+| Capability | General CMS (WordPress / Webflow) | Enterprise CMS (Sitecore / AEM) | All-in-One (Scorpion / Thrive) | Local Platforms (Yext / SOCi) | Purpose-Built (DevHub) |

-| Corporate site management | ✔ | ✔ | ✔ | ✖ | ✔ |
+| Corporate site management | ✓ | ✓ | ✓ | ✗ | ✓ |

-| Location pages at scale (100–1000+) | Limited (custom dev needed) | Possible (complex) | ✔ | Limited | ✔ |
+| Location pages at scale (100–1,000+) | Limited (custom dev) | Possible (complex) | ✓ | Limited | ✓ |

-| Franchisee content permissions | Custom dev required | Complex | Limited | ✖ | ✔ (brand-safe) |
+| Franchisee permissions (brand-safe) | Custom dev required | Complex | Limited | ✗ | ✓ Native |

-| Centralized bulk updates | Difficult | Possible but slow | Limited | ✖ | ✔ (minutes across network) |
+| Centralized bulk updates | Difficult | Possible but slow | Limited | ✗ | ✓ Minutes |

-| Local SEO & AI-ready architecture | Depends on setup | Depends | Limited | Strong (listings) | ✔ (schema, structured data built-in) |
+| Local SEO & AI-ready architecture | Depends on setup | Depends | Limited | Strong (listings only) | ✓ Native schema |

-| Integration flexibility (open API) | ✔ | ✔ | Limited (bundled) | Limited | ✔ (80+ native + open API) |
+| Open integrations / API freedom | ✓ | ✓ | Limited (bundled) | Limited | ✓ 80+ native + open API |

 | Risk of rebuild every 3–4 years | High | Medium | High (lock-in) | N/A | Low (Future Proof Guarantee™) |

-| Typical best network size | <100 | 500+ globals | 50–500 | Supplement | 50–5000+ |
+| Typical best fit network size | <100 | 500+ globals | 50–300 | Supplement only | 25–5,000+ |

 What franchise CMOs and CEOs actually evaluate in 2026